spenser-brinkman/jeopardy/README.md

     OR
     allow user to select a year to play from

-    make a board to populate with the six categories

-    keep track of score throughout game

-    include daily double questions

     have game run for two rounds, doubling point values for second round

-    allow user to choose number of categories per round

-    allow user to choose number of questions per category

     add a timer to questions that counts down, waiting for an entry of any character to "buzz in" before timer expires. if timer expires, the question is lost and play continues